longfuxu/Step_Detection_in_Noisy_Data/README.md

 # Step Detection in Noisy Data

----
 All codes listed in this repository are developed by Longfu Xu during the phD work in Gijs Wuite Group, to investigate the DNA replication at the single-molecule level.

-Please note that the code in this repository is custom written for internal lab use and still may contain bugs; external support cannot be guaranteed.

-Developer: Longfu Xu (longfuxu.com) .
-Maintenance, development, support.
-For questions or reports, e-mail: l2.xu@vu.nl
 ---

 This Python script provides a method for detecting step locations and sizes in step-like traces with Gaussian noise.
 The method involves generating a step-like trace, estimating the noise level, filtering the noise, and finally detecting step locations and sizes.